hniksic/sendable/README.md

 ## What about SendOption?

-`SendOption` is an even stranger proposition: a type that holds `Option<T>` and is _always_ `Send`, regardless of whether `T` is `Send`.
+`SendOption` is a related proposition: a type that holds `Option<T>` and is _always_ `Send`, regardless of whether `T` is `Send`.
 Surely that can't be safe?

-The idea is that `SendOption` requires you to set it to `None` before sending off the value to another thread.
-If the option is `None`, it doesn't matter if `T` is `!Send` because no `T` is actually getting sent anywhere.
-If you do send a non-`None` `SendOption<T>` into another thread, `SendOption` will prevent you from accessing it in any way (including by dropping it).
-That way if you cheat, the `T` will still effectively never have been "sent" to another thread, only memcopied and forgotten, and that's safe.
+What makes it work is that `SendOption` requires you to set the value to `None` before sending it to another thread.
+If the inner `Option<T>` is `None`, it doesn't matter if `T` is `!Send` because no `T` is actually getting sent anywhere.
+If you do send a non-`None` `SendOption<T>` into another thread, `SendOption` will use panic to prevent you from accessing it in any way (including by dropping it).
+Failure to abide by the rules results in a `T` that was effectively never "sent" to another thread, only its bits were shallow-copied and forgotten, and that's safe.

-`SendOption` is designed for types which are composed of `Send` data, except for an optional field that is not `Send`.
-The field is set and used only inside a particular thread, and will be `None` while sent across threads, but since Rust can't prove that, a field of `Option<NonSend>` makes the entire type not `Send`.
+`SendOption` is designed for types which are composed of `Send` data, except for an optional field of a non-send type.
+The field is set and used only inside a particular thread, and will be `None` while sent across threads, but since Rust can't prove that, a field of `Option<NonSendType>` makes the entire outer type not `Send`.
 For example, a field with a `SendOption<Rc<Arena>>` could be used to create a `Send` type that refers to a single-threaded arena.

 ## Is this really safe?